 HTTPS stands for Hypertext Transfer Protocol Secure (also referred to as HTTP over TLS or HTTP over SSL).
 When you enter

-Remember Nestcape?
-Well HTTPS was actually created by Netscape Communications back in 1994 to use in its Netscape Navigator web browser.
-HTTPS originally used the SSL protocol which eventually evolved into TLS, the current version defined in RFC 2818 in May 2000.
-That is why you might hear the terms SSl and TLS thrown around quite loosely.
+Remember Netscape?
+Well, HTTPS was created by Netscape Communications back in 1994 to use in its Netscape Navigator web browser.
+HTTPS initially used the SSL protocol, which eventually evolved into TLS, the current version defined in RFC 2818 in May 2000.
+You might hear the terms SSL and TLS threw around quite loosely.

 We wrote a post a while back on why you should be establishing SSL trust for your business.
-According to a GlobalSign survey, 84% of shoppers abandon a purchase if data was sent over an unsecured connection and 28.9% look for the green address bar.
+According to a GlobalSign survey, 84% of shoppers abandon a purchase if data was sent over an unsecured connection, and 98% look for the green address bar.
 Never enter your credit card details on websites that run over HTTP.
 The main purpose of using HTTPS is for security and privacy reasons.
-When the data is encrypted this means nothing is passing in plain text.
-A lot of people might question whether they need to bother with HTTPS on smaller sites, like a blog, but remember even your login page should be encrypted.
+When the data is encrypted, nothing is passing in plain text.
+Many people might question whether they need to bother with HTTPS on smaller sites, like a blog, but remember, even your login page should be encrypted.

-SPDY (pronounced SPeeDY) is a network protocol that was designed by Google with the aim to make the web faster.
+SPDY (pronounced SPeeDY) is a network protocol designed by Google to make the web faster.
 It was originally announced back in 2009.
-SPDY requires the use of SSL/TLS (with TLS extension ALPN) for security but it also supports operation over plain TCP.
+SPDY requires SSL/TLS (with TLS extension ALPN) for security, but it also supports operation over plain TCP.

-- Allows client and server to compress request and response headers, which reduces bandwidth usage when the similar headers (e.g. X-Cache) are sent over and over again for multiple requests.
+- Allows client and server to compress request and response headers, which reduces bandwidth usage when similar headers (e.g.

-- Allows multiple requests over a single connection and therefore saving on round trips between client and server.
-Further, preventing low-priority assets from delaying higher-priority requests.
+- Allows multiple requests over a single connection and therefore save on round trips between client and server.
+Further, preventing low priority assets from delaying higher priority requests.

 Check out the difference between HTTP/1.1 and SPDY 3.1.
-However, on February 11, 2016, Google announced that Chrome will no longer support SPDY in favor of HTTP/2.
+However, on February 11, 2016, Google announced that Chrome would no longer support SPDY in favor of HTTP/2.

 Here are some of the benefits of HTTP/2:

-- Speed increase reduces additional round trip times (RTT), making your website load faster without any optimization.
+- Speed increase reduces additional round trip times (RTT), making your website load faster without optimization.

 - The new ALPN extension allows faster-encrypted connections since the application protocol is determined during the initial connection.

-- Domain sharding and asset concatenation is no longer needed with HTTP/2.
+- Domain sharding and asset concatenation are no longer needed with HTTP/2.

 - Addresses the head of line blocking problem in HTTP/1.1.

-More and more bigger brands and sites are now making the move to HTTP/2, such as Wikipedia this week.
-You can use KeyCDN’s HTTP/2 test tool to check if your current server or CDN provider support HTTP/2.
+More and more brands and websites have switched to HTTP/2.
+You can use KeyCDN's HTTP/2 test tool to check if your current server or CDN provider supports HTTP/2.